 You might also be interested in How to Grow Your Property Management Business Using Facebook.

 Similar to chatbots and virtual assistants, voicebots can offer information and assistance.
 However, they use speech recognition rather than text triggers.
-Two examples of voice activated bots are Siri and Amazon Alexa (not available in Australia yet).
+Two examples of voice activated bots are Siri and Amazon Alexa.
 You can ask them to perform tasks such as schedule meetings, create reminders, search the web, control your home automation (Alexa) and tell you the weather.

 For agents, you can add the Voiceter Real Estate Skill to Amazon Alexa’s repertoire by downloading the Alexa app on your smartphone and enabling it.
 Once you’ve enabled it, you can ask Alexa to open Real Estate and ask questions related to buying, selling or renting property.
 Voiceter also recently launched a Real Estate Careers Skill to help new and experienced agents grow their real estate careers.

 If you enjoyed this post, you might also be interested in 5 Most Common Misconceptions About Cloud Property Management Software and How Virtual Reality is Transforming the Real Estate Industry.

 Did we miss anything in The Rise of Real Estate Robots and Automation?
 Please let us know in the comments below.